Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Introduction

 \section{Introduction}

-Consider Figure \ref{Fig:topdown}: it shows typical \emph{scan paths} (in this case a succession of saccades and fixations) produced by two human observers on a natural image: circular spots and lines joining spots graphically represent fixations and gaze shifts between subsequent fixations, respectively.
+Consider Fig. \ref{Fig:topdown}: it shows typical \emph{scan paths} (in this case a succession of saccades and fixations) produced by two human observers on a natural image: circular spots and lines joining spots graphically represent fixations and gaze shifts between subsequent fixations, respectively.

-When looking at scan paths, the first question arising is: How can we characterize the shape and the statistical properties of such trajectories?
+When looking at scan paths, the first question arising is: How can we characterise the shape and the statistical properties of such trajectories?
 Answering this question entails a \emph{data analysis} issue.
-The second question is: What factors determine the shape and the statistical properties? and relates to the \emph{modeling} issue.
+The second question is: What factors determine the shape and the statistical properties? and it relates to the \emph{modelling} issue.

 From a mere research practice standpoint these two issues need not be related (yet, from a more general theoretical standpoint such attitude is at least debatable).
-A great deal of research can be conducted by performing an eye tracking experiment based on a specific paradigm, and then analyzing data by running standard statistical tools (e.g., ANOVA) on scan path ``features'' such as fixation frequency, mean fixation time, mean saccadic amplitudes, scan path length, etc. The ``data-driven'' attitude can be preserved even in the case where standard tools are abandoned in favor of more complex techniques borrowed from the pattern recognition and machine learning fields; for instance, in the endeavor of inferring or classifying the observer's mental task or the expertise behind his gaze shifts (e.g., \cite{henderson2013predicting,boccignone_jemr2014}).
+A great deal of research can be conducted by performing an eye tracking experiment based on a specific paradigm, and then analysing data by running standard statistical tools (e.g., ANOVA) on scan path ``features'' such as fixation frequency, mean fixation time, mean saccadic amplitudes, scan path length, etc. The ``data-driven'' attitude can be preserved even in the case where standard tools are abandoned in favour of more complex techniques borrowed from the Pattern Recognition and Machine Learning fields; for instance, in the endeavour of inferring or classifying the observer's mental task or the expertise behind his gaze shifts (e.g., \cite{henderson2013predicting,boccignone_jemr2014}).

 In the same vein, it is possible to set up a gaze shift model and successively assess its performance against eye tracking data in terms of classic statistical analyses.
+For instance, one might set up a probabilistic dynamic model of gaze shifting; then ``synthetic'' shifts can be generated from the model-based simulation.
+The distribution of their features can so be compared against the feature distribution of human gaze shifts - on the same stimuli - by exploiting a suitable goodness-of-fit test (e.g., \cite{BocFerSMCB2013}, \cite{LiberatiASD2017}).

 Clearly, the program of following the data lies at the heart of scientific methodology.
 When trying to understand a complex process in nature, the empirical evidence is essential.
 Hypotheses must be compared with the actual data, but the empirical evidence itself may have limitations; that is, it may not be sufficiently large or accurate either to confirm or rule out hypotheses, models, explanations, or assumptions, even when the most sophisticated analytical tools are used.